 Knowing what path to take in life can be confusing, frustrating and overwhelming.
 Because you don’t just want to love what you do, you also want it to support the lifestyle you desire.

-Based on the answers above, here are the key takeaways:
+Based on the answers above, here are the key takeaways for finding fulfilling work:

 - Get to know yourself (what you love, what you’re good at and what kind of lifestyle you want)